janssenr/SisowApi.Net/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running.
+These instructions will get you up and running.

 ### Prerequisites